entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

 5. Install your Entando bundle into your Entando Application(s)

 ## Prerequisites
-You can use the [Entando CLI](../../docs/reference/entando-cli.md#check-environment) to verify you have the prerequisites in place for this tutorial (e.g. Java, npm, git, JHipster, Entando Blueprint).
+Use the [Entando CLI](../../docs/reference/entando-cli.md#check-environment) to verify you have the prerequisites in place for this tutorial (e.g. Java, npm, git, JHipster, Entando Blueprint).
 ``` sh
 ent check-env develop
 ```